S. Ramakrishnan

 S. Ramakrishnan is a writer from Tamil Nadu, India.
-He is a full-time writer who has been active over the last 27 years in diverse areas of Tamil literature like short stories, novels, plays, children's literature and translations.
-He has written and published 9 novels, 20 collections of short stories, 3 plays, 21 books for children, 3 books of translation, 24 collections of articles, 10 books on world cinema, 16 books on world literature including seven of his lectures, 3 books on Indian history, 3 on painting and 4 edited volumes including a Reader on his own works.
+He is a full-time writer who has been active over the last 27 years in areas of Tamil literature like short stories, novels, plays, children's literature and translations.
+He has written and published 12 novels, 22 collections of short stories, 3 plays, 24 books for children, 3 books of translation, 24 collections of articles, 19 books on world cinema, 16 books on world literature including seven of his lectures, 3 books on Indian history, 3 on painting and 4 edited volumes including a Reader on his own works.
 He also has 2 collections of interviews to his credit.
 He won the Sahitya Akademi award in 2018 in Tamil language category for his novel Sanjaaram.

 Writing career

 About his first book he says: "I was not a writer when my first book 'veLiyil oruvan' was published.
 Until then I was just writing whatever I wanted to write, but I was not a writer; even after my first book came out…" and "…but now I know the direction, purpose and strength of the written word.
 I didn't know that then.
 It is like how a child with a camera takes pictures of whatever she sees… I was like that child."

 His short stories and articles have been translated and published in English, Malayalam, Hindi, Bengali, Telugu, Kannada and French.

 His novel Upa Paandavam, written after a deep research into Mahabharata, was selected as the best novel in Tamil.
 It was widely well received by the readers.

 The novel Nedum Kuruthi, which spoke of the dark and tragic existential experiences of the tribe of oppressed people cruelly stamped as criminal tribe by the British, secured the Gnanavaani award for the Best Novel.

-His novel Yaamam, written with Chennai city's three hundred years history as back drop, is another widely appreciated creation.
+His novel Yaamam, is a historical novel that portrays the social and cultural transformations of Chennai across different periods of its history.

 His Urupasi is a novel that conveys the stirring mental agonies of a young man who was unemployed because he took his degree majoring in Tamil language.

-He became a celebrated author to lakhs of readers through his series of articles like Thunai Ezhuthu, Desandhri, Kathavilaasam, Kelvikuri and Siridhu Velicham which appeared in the highly circulated Tamil weekly, Ananda Vikatan.
-He is the first writer in Tamil to have created a broad circle of readers for his columns.
-The compilation book of the articles, Thunai Ezhuthu, has created a new history by selling almost a lakh of copies.
+He established a wide reader base in Tamil literature through his column series, including Thunai Ezhuthu, Desandhri, Kathavilaasam, Kelvikuri and Siridhu Velicham which were published in the Tamil weekly magazine Ananda Vikatan.